nrwl/workshop-nx-labs/ngrx/lab-1.md

 We already did some NgRx setup for you...

   * The Customer Portal application already has its `apps/customer-portal/src/app/app.module.ts` configured with NgRx
-  * A **TicketsState** feature library `libs/tickets-state` with NgRx has also been created with initial actions, reducer, and selectors.
+  * A **TicketsState** feature library `libs/tickets-state` with NgRx has also been created with initial actions, reducer, and selectors; but this feature has **not yet** been registered with the NgRx store.

 >  Take a moment to explore those files to quickly familiarize yourself with the NgRx artifacts and setup.